 Luke is married to his wife Margaret, and the couple has two sons, Cliff and Kai.

 Joshua Kremers, Assistant Coach

 Josh Kremers enters his third season as an assistant coach for the Indiana Wesleyan University men’s soccer program in 2018-19.

 Kremers is an integral part to the program and is involved in all facets from training to game management and camp curriculum development.
 He brings a true conviction of how the game should be played, a relational heart for developing young men of character, and a winning pedigree to the staff.

 A 2014 graduate of Messiah College, Kremers helped the Falcons win three National Championships in 2010,2012, and 2013 and was named All-Commonwealth Conference in 2011 and 2013.
 Kremers has PDL playing experience with the Charlotte Eagles and Southern West Virginia Kings Warriors.

-Kremers has spent the 2017 summer as an assistant coach under Dave Dixon with the Charlotte Eagles in the PDL.
-He helped the team win the Easter Conference Championship for the first time in the organization's history.
+Kremers spent the 2017 summer as an assistant coach under Dave Dixon with the Charlotte Eagles in the PDL.
+He helped the team win the Eastern Conference Championship for the first time in the organization's history.
 He is currently the head coach for the Hoosier FC U16 MRL team.